IanMercer/pi-sniffer/README.md

 * [optional] open firewall so multiple instances can communicate `sudo ufw allow 7779/udp`

-* [optional] edit the configuration according to the environment `sudo systemctl edit pi-sniffer.service`
+* [optional] edit the configuration overrides according to the environment `sudo systemctl edit pi-sniffer.service`

     For outside use a lower divisor, say 2.5, for inside use a higher divisor, say 3.5